 Person 1: During the war my father had two jobs.
 He had a side job in a private mill but his main work was in a locksmith’s workshop.
 This workshop was opposite a casino where Germans used to dine.
 And because they had constant problems with their locks and keys, they often visited the workshop.
 My father often went to the Gestapo or the police station to repair locks.

 During the liquidation of ghettos in Miechów, Działoszyce etc. Jews were brought to Miechów, among other places.
-Most were liquidated where they were but in Chodówki they liquidated Jews who came from Miechów and those who were brought to Miechów.
+Most of them were killed on the spot, whereas in Chodówki they killed Jews who came from Miechów and those who were brought to Miechów.

-Person 2: [Jews] from Miechów weren’t liquidated in Chodówki.
+Person 2: But [Jews] from Miechów weren’t liquidated in Chodówki.

 P1: My father told me that executions lasted several days.
 Carts were coming in.
 And also trains – Germans used trains.
 There was a rail track that connected Charsznica and Chodów with Skalmierz and Działoszyce.
 In Kazimierza Wielka they loaded them into carriages…